Learn how to decorate your own photo frame with a piece of scrapbook paper and Mod Podge! This is so easy, anyone can do it.

 Paint your wood accent with the color of your choice.
 I used Aqua.
 I hope you are super impressed with my photo “skillz” as I focus on my fingers rather than the wood piece.
 Allow to dry.

 Paint your frame edges and back with Parchment and allow to dry.
+Then add Mod Podge to the front of the wood frame and then smooth down the paper.
+Let dry for 15 – 20 minutes.

 I have a secret, which is that I love Satin Mod Podge.
 It’s my favorite finish – it’s the same finish as the Hard Coat, except the Hard Coat is super duper tough for heavily used items.
 Regular Satin Mod Podge works since this frame is meant to be displayed rather than beat up.
 Give your frame a few coats of decoupage and allow to dry.